 What happens when you sleep, the Sleep Cycle:

 We all have a natural circadian rhythm, or internal clock, that cycles based on the sunrise and sunset.
 Naturally-made hormones regulate the sleep-wake cycle.
-One of these hormones is melatonin, which is released at nighttime to prepare your body for rest.
+Cortisol stimulates alertness during the day and works better with exposure to natural sunlight.
+The other hormone is melatonin, which is released at nighttime to prepare your body for rest.
 Melatonin starts being released a few hours after sunset, usually around 9 pm, and slowly rises as it gets later in the night.
 As melatonin increases, you become naturally more tired and ready for bed.
 Once asleep, you cycle through various stages of sleep including REM (rapid eye movement) and non-REM.

 Non-REM: lighter sleep, can be easily woken up